 I’m a freshman now, starting at a new place in a new life, and it’s beautiful on the other side.
 But the only thing one can do is wait for the clove to pass, this desperate change and this painful sorrow, and let it ride its course, just let it do what it can to you; don’t fight back, because if you do, you’ll just perpetuate the darkness.

 I’m not the girl I used to be, nor do I want to be, the girl in a bubble, the girl stuck in her own daydream, the girl waiting for Prince Charming to sweep her off her feet.

 Now I know I have to find happiness, now I know I have to find myself in this world of misery and confusion.

 I hate this life that I’ve been dealt, but I know that I will get through this no matter what.
 It sounds cheesy now, but you’ll understand when you get to the other side.
 Now she’s gone, and there’s nothing I can do about it.
-My mother, Stephanie Than, has a special place in my heart for when I go back there and I need her.
+My mother has a special place in my heart for when I go back there and I need her.
 But until then, goodbye, the one with the startling blue eyes and a tragic end, and goodbye, the one wrapped in cellophane and trapped in a bubble, and goodbye survival and hello life.